About the FLI

 As Southwest Missouri is transforming into a more socially and economically diverse metropolitan region in the early 21st century, language education and training have become crucial elements in Missouri State University's focus on public affairs and its efforts to increase cultural competence.

 Foreign Language Institute courses will be held in the Jim D. Morris Center in downtown Springfield.
-Languages offered by the Institute include Italian, Portuguese, Arabic, Chinese, German, Japanese, Korean, and Russian.
+Languages offered by the Institute include Arabic, Chinese, German, Hindi, Italian, Japanese, Korean, Portuguese, Russian, and Swahili.

 The mission of the Foreign Language Institute is to provide high-quality language instruction and training to a diverse group of learners.

 Goals of the Institute: